 The only problem I faced as a solo traveler was that it was a touch depressing celebrating Christmas utterly alone.
 Since then, I’ve been to Morocco and New Zealand over Christmas, but now I join a tour group so I won’t be solitary on Christmas Day proper.
 Whether I was enjoying fish tagine in Casablanca or dining on Thai in Nelson, New Zealand, I realized that the best Christmas present is sharing happy times with others, even if it can’t be your nearest and dearest.

-Kelsey, from On Her Journey, didn’t let the fact that she was in a country that doesn’t celebrate Christmas, put a dampner on her day.
+Kelsey, from My Stylish Adventure, didn’t let the fact that she was in a country that doesn’t celebrate Christmas, put a dampner on her day.

 I spent four of my Christmas’ in the country Turkey between 2013-2017.
 I lived there as an American expat mentoring Christian college students in their faith and personal development.
 For those of you who don’t know, Turkey is a 99 per cent Muslim country, so the Christmas holiday is not celebrated there.
 Many people actually think Christmas and New Years are the same!